waku-org/specs/standards/core/store.md

 # Security Consideration

-The main security consideration to take into account while using this protocol is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.
+The main security consideration while using this protocol is that a querying node has to reveal its content filters of interest to the queried node, hence potentially compromising their privacy.

 ## Adversarial Model